Tetha/config_millipede/concept/security.md

 relay node as one extreme case, or a global certificate as another extreme case.

 ## Authentication between Millipede Segments
-We use RSA Signatures to authenticate push commands from a segment.
-To do so, every relay millipede has a private and public *push key pair*.
-Assume we have 2 millipede segments, master and us-gateway.
-The master segment needs to push to the us-gateway segment.
-To do so, it is necessary to deploy the public push key of the master segment on the us-gateway segment.
-This allows *everyone with the private push key* of the master server to trigger pushes on the us-gateway.
-In other words, keep those keys secret.
+We support RSA signatures to create a chain of trust.
+The strength of this chain of trust depends on your configuration.
+Every relaying millipede segment can add its own signature with its own private push key to a push request.
+Given this, every triggered millipede segment can check as many of these signatures as it has public keys.

+If this is done consequently, security increases towards the end of the millipede, because it is necessary to compromise more and more private push keys in order to get one of the segments running as root on a target system to do anything.

+Note that this requires careful consideration if you want to manage the segments with the millipede itself.
+You almost always want to route a push through at least the master node and one further relay node, so an attacker has to compromise at least 2 systems to reconfigure nodes of the millipede.